-Psalm 22:16, Dogs surround me; a pack of evil ones closes in on me, like lions they maul my hands and feet.
-(Tanakh)

-Peter W Stoner, in Science Speaks (1958), a book peer reviewed by men of the American Scientific Affiliation, calculates the probability of one man fulfilling eight prophecies from the time these were given until today as 1×10^{17} or one followed by 17 zeroes (I listed twelve prophecies which would be even more difficult to accomplish).
-He illustrates this by laying 1017 silver dollars across the land of Texas.
-The silver dollars would cover the state two feet deep.
+feet."
+(Tanakh) Psalm 22:16, "Dogs surround me; a pack of evil ones closes in on me, like lions they maul my hands and Peter W. Stoner, in Science Speaks (1958), a book peer reviewed by men of the American Scientific Affiliation, calculates the probability of one man fulfilling eight prophecies from the time these were given until today as 1 × 1017 or one followed by 17 zeroes (I listed twelve prophecies which would be even more difficult to accomplish).
+He illustrates this by laying 1017 silver dollars across the land of Texas, they would cover the state two feet deep.
 If one was marked with a red X and stirred into the entire pile, then this would be the chance of one blindfolded man selecting and identifying the correct marked coin.
 That would be virtually impossible.
 Yet the Hebrew prophets gave at least one hundred prophecies (some calculate three hundred) which were fulfilled literally in the person of Jesus of Nazareth.

-Conclusion

 To answer our question, we began with the oldest book of the Hebrew Scriptures and thus we return again to Job.
 One of Job's friends asked: How are we to be made righteous with God?
 (Job 9:2) The answer is: By faith in His promise of a Messiah who would make many righteous.

-Abraham, biological Patriarch of the Jewish race, was declared righteous by his faith in the promise of a future Messiah (Genesis 15:6).
+Abraham, biological father of the Jewish people, was declared righteous by his faith in the promise of a future Messiah (Genesis 15:6).
 Yeshua of Nazareth fulfilled more than 100 prophecies during His first coming.
 Again and again He identified Himself with the Messianic promises of the Hebrew Scriptures.
 Ten chapters later Job makes his answer clear.
-In Job 19:25, Job confidently states: "But as for me, I know that my Redeemer liveth, and that He will witness at the last upon the dust;" (JPS 1917)

-Job wrote this approximately 2,000 years before Yeshua ha Meshiach rose from the dead.
+In Job 19:25 Job confidently states: "But as for me, I know that my Redeemer liveth, and that He will witness at the last upon the dust;" (JPS 1917) Job wrote this approximately 2000 years before Yeshua ha Meshiach rose from the dead.
 Job foresaw that reality.
 For he went on to say, "And after my skin is destroyed, this I know, That in my flesh I shall see God, Whom I shall see for myself, And my eyes shall behold, and not another.
 How my heart yearns within me!"
-(Job 19:25, 26).

-Is there anything that would keep you from being declared righteous by God and entering into a personal relationship with God right now?
-You can by trusting in the finished work of Yeshua ha Meshiach who became the true substitutionary sacrifice and offering to God for our sins in the fulfillment of the lamb sacrificed on Yom Kippur.
-Would you not want to have the assurance of Job four thousand years ago, because we can know that our Redeemer lives?
+(Job 19:25, 26) Is there anything that would keep you from being declared righteous by God and entering into a personal relationship with God right now?
+You can do so by trusting in the finished work of Yeshua ha Meshiach, who became the true substitutionary sacrifice and offering to God for our sins in the fulfillment of the lamb sacrificed on Yom Kippur.
+Would you not want to have the assurance of Job, four thousand years ago, because we can know that our Redeemer lives?

-For additional Bible study materials by Dr. Robert L. Dean, Jr., please visit:

-www.deanbibleministries.org www.westhoustonbiblechurch.org

-About the Author Dr. Robert L. Dean, Jr.

-Dr. Dean is a much-sought-after Bible teacher with over forty years of experience.
-He serves on the adjunct faculty of Faith Evangelical Seminary and is a member of the Governing Board for Chafer Theological Seminary.
-Dr. Dean trained for the ministry at Dallas Theological Seminary where he earned a Th.M. in Hebrew and Old Testament Studies and later returned to pursue a Ph.D. in theological studies with an emphasis in Historical Theology.
-He also earned an M.A. in Philosophy from the University of St. Thomas (1987) and a Doctor of Ministry degree from Faith Evangelical Seminary (2002).

-For more Bible studies, visit:

-www.deanbibleministries.org

-www.westhoustonbiblechurch.org